DON’T RUN IN THE ERROR OF BALAAM

 God knew what Balaam wanted to hear, so God answered Balaam according to the lust of his heart.
 Balaam was only seeking God’s approval or endorsement on what he had prepared his mind to do.

-The Scripture reveals that Balaam loved the wages of unrighteousness in 2 Peter 2:
+The New Testament reveals that Balaam loved the wages of unrighteousness.

 15 They have forsaken the right way and gone astray, following the way of Balaam the son of Beor, who loved the wages of unrighteousness;